marioizquierdo/bettertabs/README.md

 ## TODO ##

-  * Create a Rails testing application.
+  * Improve the Rails testing application.
-    * Start with manual testing, but create a spec sheet to assert.
-    * Later, it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)
+    * it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)
-    * Ensure that bettertabs work with ERB and ruby 1.8.x
+    * Try to make it work with ruby 1.8.x
-  * Add the JavaScript functionality
-    * Find a jQuery plugin to handle address bar url change, just like Github does.
-    * Create bettertabs jQuery plugin
-  * Improve examples and documentation in this Readme file.
-Keep it simple.
-  * Create a basic CSS stylesheet that may serve as base
+  * Create a basic CSS stylesheet that may serve as base (and add the links here in the documentation)

 ## Current Spec sheet (will become automatic tests) ##